 Denmark implemented face biometric in passports in 2006 and fingerprints from 1 January 2012.
+A project has been initiated in Denmark in order to be able to access the fingerprints stored in the chip of travel and residence documents issued by EU Member States.
+The project is in the initial phase of the implementation and includes the exchange of CVCA certificates with other Member States.
 Reporting of lost and stolen travel documents to Interpol's Database on Lost and Stolen Travel Documents (SLTD)